vedre77/library-app-react-TS-frontend/README.md

 Library App uses Spring Boot Backend to achieve:

 * prevention of unwanted request methods
+* implement a carousel with proper pagination
-* form search, category search and proper pagination
+* implement form search and category search

 ***